Hanserfaust/game-developers-base/README.md

 Purpose, to:
 - Show a very basic Coco application skeleton opening a window.
-- Show how to integrate ImGUI with coco to make settings to the application dynamically.
+- Show how to integrate ImGUI with cocos to make settings to the application dynamically.

 ![](img/example1.png)